danbev/learning-iot/fpga/README.md

 cables I was using.
 I had to make extensions as I needed male connectors for the breadboard and from there female connectors to the devices.
 I've takes two of these cables and cut them and connected them so they are shorter and that got things working as expected.
+The issue here is that with these lengths, the usage of two connections I was getting close to the 20cm which is getting close to the SPI max.